 Are you ready to travel to Costa Rica?

 Before you book anything, make sure you have solid travel insurance in place – it’s way too risky, and downright, idiotic, to travel without it!
-I recommend World Nomads for Costa Rica since they cover a tonne of fun adventure activities, so you can go surfing, rappelling or white water rafting without any concerns.
-Click here to check their prices!
+I recommend SafetyWing for Costa Rica since they cover a tonne of fun adventure activities, so you can go surfing, rappelling or white water rafting without any concerns.
+Click here to get a quote from Safety Wing!

 To book activities, I always use either Get Your Guide or Viator.
 They’re both pretty similar, but they often have different activities and tours on offer, so I like to check both to compare activities and prices.